 The Third Interpretation is That These Seven Spiritual Types Were Also Prophetic in Their Significance

-There are not only seven spiritual types of congregations existing in the time John wrote, but these seven types must extend to the very time the entire Church is translated.
+existing in the time John wrote, but these seven types must extend to the very time the entire

-This conclusion is demanded by the fact that the meaning of 1:19, which must be taken as the key to the analysis of the book, suggests that 4:1 to the end of the book follows immediately after the seven churches.
+This conclusion is demanded by the fact that the meaning of 1:19, which must be taken as the key

-"After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will show thee things which must be hereafter."
+"Write the things which thou hast seen, and the things which are, and the things which shall be hereafter.""After this I looked, and, behold, a door was opened in heaven: and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will show thee things which must be hereafter."

 He is instructed to write the vision of things which shall be after these things.
 "And the things which shall be hereafter."